Thanet District: History

 The new district was named Thanet, after the isle which covered approximately the same area.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new East Kent unitary authority.

 Governance

 Thanet District Council provides district-level services.
 County-level services are provided by Kent County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Labour majority control since the 2023 Thanet District Council election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: